telepresenceio/telepresence/README.md

 [![asciicast](https://asciinema.org/a/117761.png)](https://asciinema.org/a/117761)

-## Telepresence: local development against a remote Kubernetes cluster
+## Telepresence: fast, realistic local development for Kubernetes microservices

 Have you ever wanted the quick development cycle of local code while still having your code run within a remote Kubernetes cluster?
 Telepresence allows you to run your code locally while still: